 Integrations and APIs

 Pitchbook supports integrations and APIs that allow you to import and export data to other applications.
 Also, they offer a Google Chrome extension that enables you to access their services directly from your browser.
-Most recently, PitchBook has announced partnerships with Anthropic, Rogo, Hebbia, and Perplexity, which allow PitchBook’s data to be used within broader AI workflows outside the platform.
+Most recently, PitchBook announced partnerships with Anthropic, Rogo, Hebbia, and Perplexity, which allow PitchBook’s data to be used within broader AI workflows outside the platform.

 PitchBook Pros: